bmeviauac01/datadriven-lab/docs/en/Lab-PowerBI/index.md

 ### Install PowerBI Desktop

 We will use the Power BI Desktop application to create Power BI reports.
-It is pre-installed on lab machines, it probably needs to be installed on your own device.
+It probably needs to be installed on your own device.

 1. Make sure that you have the Power BI Desktop app installed on your computer, and if you do, you don't need to follow the steps below.